RetroPie/RetroPie-Docs/docs/Commander-Keen.md

 ***
 ![](http://clonekeenplus.sourceforge.net/img/title.png)
 ***
-Commander Keen was a video game series originally on DOS.
+Commander Keen was a video game series originally on DOS created by id Software.
+There never was an official 'Universe if Toast' trilogy, because other projects like Wolfenstein 3D were more interesting for the market.
+Nevertheless fans created an unofficial trilogy of that one and many other mods, like other stories with new levels, which can be play using Commander Genius.
 ***

 ## Emulator: [Commander Genius](http://clonekeenplus.sourceforge.net/)